-72. Emerging local growth including urban regeneration and renewal of the county's towns and city will generate construction, demolition and excavation wastes.
+73. Emerging local growth including urban regeneration and renewal of the county's towns and city will generate construction, demolition and excavation wastes.
 This could be turned into a valuable source of recycled aggregate.
-However, the right business environment must be nurtured to ensure there is sufficient capacity to make best use of

-73. New permitted infrastructure may generate a local secondary aggregate resource currently missing from within Gloucestershire.
+However, the right business environment must be nurtured to ensure there is sufficient capacity to make best use of the resource in a sustainable way.
+Reducing our reliance on primary aggregates in this manner supports clean growth - a core ambitions of the UK's Industrial Strategy, 74.
+New permitted infrastructure may generate a local secondary aggregate resource currently missing from within Gloucestershire.
 This may also help in reducing our reliance on primary aggregates.